-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.2.A Steam Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by steam propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of the propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Evaluating propulsion plant operating parameters against recommended levels and adjusting plant operations to ensure they remain within recommended ranges and technical specifications; Ensuring that the execution and recording of propulsion plant performance analysis and determining the immediate condition of the propulsion system and leads to the most efficient operation possible; Measuring and calculating plant loads, heat distribution and heat transfer efficiency; Monitoring the main propulsion plant operating parameters is sufficient to maintain safe operating conditions; and Ensuring that performance levels are within recommended operating parameters and technical specifications.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.2.A Steam Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by steam propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+The candidate directs the operations of a steam propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
+Performing propulsion plant operations at recommended levels and adjusting operations to ensure continued operation within recommended ranges and technical specifications; 2.
+Executing and recording propulsion plant performance analysis, determining the immediate condition of the propulsion system and ensuring the most efficient operation possible; 3.
+Measuring and calculating plant loads, heat distribution and heat transfer efficiency; 4.
+Monitoring the main propulsion plant operation sufficient to maintain safe operating conditions; and 5.
+Maintaining performance levels within recommended operating parameters and technical specifications.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.3.A GT Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by gas turbine propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of the propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Evaluating all propulsion plant operating parameters against recommended levels and adjusting plant operations to ensure they remain within recommended ranges and technical specifications; Ensuring that the execution and recording of propulsion plant performance analysis and determining the immediate condition of the propulsion system and leads to the most efficient operation possible; Measuring and calculating plant loads, heat distribution and heat transfer efficiency; Monitoring the main propulsion plant operating parameters is sufficient to maintain safe operating conditions; and Ensuring that performance levels are within recommended operating parameters and technical specifications.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.3.A GT Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+The candidate directs the operations of a gas turbine propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
+Performing propulsion plant operations at recommended levels and adjusting operations to ensure continued operation within recommended ranges and technical specifications; 2.
+Executing and recording propulsion plant performance analysis, determining the immediate condition of the propulsion system and ensuring the most efficient operation possible; 3.
+Measuring and calculating plant loads, heat distribution and heat transfer efficiency; 4.
+Monitoring the main propulsion plant operation sufficient to maintain safe operating conditions; and 5.
+Maintaining performance levels within recommended operating parameters and technical specifications.